Iqs9/Spotify-30000-song-EDA/README.md

 <img width="1190" height="490" alt="image" src="https://github.com/user-attachments/assets/b602e7a2-e424-4fd1-a7e6-71941f77ee33" />
 Here, each bar represents one audio feature (energy, danceability, etc.), and its height is the probability that a song is highly popular, given that feature is High.
 The dashed baseline shows the probability of high popularity in the dataset overall (~18.8%).
-So a green bar means that feature is a positive signal — songs that score High in it are more popular than average — and a red bar means the opposite.
+So a green bar means that feature is a positive signal, songs that score High in it are more popular than average. and a red bar means the opposite.

 Figure 2:

 <img width="852" height="590" alt="image" src="https://github.com/user-attachments/assets/81ebb7e5-c7ba-4dfb-b09e-c828604f7375" />
 Ideally we want rules in the top-right corner (common and reliable) with warm colors (high lift).
 Notice the lift values are all pretty close to 1.0, which visually reinforces that audio features aren't strong popularity predictors.